twisted-nematic57/AMSPlusPlus/quickzoom_and_spinner/README_quickzoom.txt

       program consider the slot as blank.
       (The "->" is an STO symbol and the "ω" is a Greek lowercase omega)

+ * Pressing [2ND] + [INS] will let you restore default zoom slots.
+This functionality lets you instantly populate an entire group of zoom slots to ones you've predefined - this could be useful if you find yourself using a certain window configuration very often.
+    - The backup zoom slots matrix is to be located at `ωprgmvrs\zoomsbak`.
+    - To create a backup matrix, just populate as many zoom slots as you wish, and copy `ωprgmvrs\zooms` to `ωprgmvrs\zoomsbak`, and archive the copy.
+    - Note that your previous zoom (row 10) will also be stored in the backup matrix.
+So, when you restore default zoom slots, even your previous zoom will be overwritten with whatever is in row 10 of the backup matrix.
+    - This action cannot be undone, and will overwrite all current zoom slots to exactly the content of the backup matrix, even if some slots are blank.
+      If you want to hold onto your zoom slots, just back them up somewhere and manually shift them in/out of `ωprgmvrs\zooms` from the Home Screen.

  * Pressing [ENTER] will change the active viewing window to the position of the zoom box.